Operation Mihailovic: Background

 A fratricidal war began between the Yugoslav Partisans and the Chetniks in late October 1941.
 In order to quell the uprising, the Germans brought additional troops and engaged in a campaign of terror against the civilian population.
 Mihailović, believing that continuing to resist the Germans so openly would only cause further massacres against civilians, eventually resolved to withdraw his troops from the battlefield, turn on the Partisans and seek contact with the German administration in order to find a modus vivendi.
 The Germans temporarily suspended their pending offensive, waiting for the rebel forces to destroy each other.
 Mihailović met with representatives of Wehrmacht in the village of Divci.
 Despite Mihailović's offer of cooperation, the Germans replied that they would soon bring armored units to quickly end the uprising and that the German Wehrmacht would not to burden itself with allies who join them for opportunistic reasons.
-Mihailović justified his actions by saying that he had to take some towns from the Germans in order to prevent communists from taking them over for themselves, and that he didn't want to fight the Germans.
+Mihailović justified his actions by saying that he had to take some towns from the Germans in order to prevent communists from taking them over for themselves, and that he did not want to fight the Germans.
 He tried to persuade the Germans of his loyalty and requested supplies for combat against the Partisans.
 He requested that his collaboration remain a secret, so as to avoid fate of Kosta Pećanac, who openly sided with the Axis, and for that reason had lost all respect and influence he had among the Serbian people and was widely considered a traitor.

-Despite all of Mihailović's offers, the Germans didn't leave him any other option, but unconditional surrender.
-However, the Chetniks and Partisans signed a truce on 20 November of the same year in Čačak, thereby suspending hostilities.
+Despite all of Mihailović's offers, the Germans did not leave him any other option but unconditional surrender.
+However, the Chetniks and Partisans signed a truce on 20 November of the same year in Čačak, suspending hostilities.
 The Germans subsequently launched a new offensive, codenamed "Operation Western Morava", lasting from 25 to 30 November, against both the Chetniks and Partisans.
 Having successfully conducted two offensives in the direction of the Drina River and Western Morava, the German forces closed their ring around Šumadija.
-The German forces decided to focus their attacks on Ravna Gora, the location of the headquarters for Chetnik Colonel Dragoljub Mihailović.
+The German forces decided to focus their attacks on Ravna Gora, the location of the headquarters of Chetnik Colonel Dragoljub Mihailović.